ptsteadman/best-stories-online/_posts/2015-09-24-Weird-Facebook-Normie-Facebook.markdown

 ### Real Life and "Normies"

 For many, Facebook has become the social network where "real life" happens.
 It's where people announce their new achievements, relationships, marriages, and children.
 But what if you don't have any of these things?
 What if you don't have a "real life"?

+>What if you don't have a "real life"?

 "I guess I got into 'weird facebook' after I failed out of college and was living with my parents," said Lucas, the owner of a page dedicated to music memes.
 "No one called it [weird facebook] at the time obviously, I had no idea what I was doing.
 I added some  weird musicians and writers that I was into.
 Eventually I added so many of these people that facebook started suggesting more of them, and I'd get a bunch of requests."